• Portal

 Lakeview Manufacturing interns with their summer projects

-Lakeview Precision Manufacturing interns show off their final prototype projects
+Lakeview Precision Machining interns show off their final prototype projects

 Thank you to the Lakeview team for providing this wonderful opportunity for these students.